farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex4_PIM_Teammate_Approval.md

 7. In the **Privileged Identity Management | Quick start** window, in the **Tasks** section in the left-hand navigation pane, select **My Roles**.

 8. In the **My roles | Azure AD roles** window, the **Eligible assignments** tab is displayed by default.
-Remember, in the prior task Holly assigned Joni and Alex as members of the **PIM-Intune-Admiistrators** group, which Holly later assigned as an eligible group for the Intune Administrator role.
+Remember, in the prior task Holly assigned Joni and Alex as members of the **PIM-Intune-Administrators** group, which Holly later assigned as an eligible group for the Intune Administrator role.
 As such, this role appears in the list of **Eligible assignments** for Joni.
 Under the **Action** column for the Intune Administrator role, select **Activate**.

 9. In the **Activate - Intune Administrator** pane that appears on the right-side of the screen, enter **Device management support requests from various users that require resolution** in the **Reason** field, and then select the **Activate** button at the bottom of the pane.